-The cybersecurity landscape is constantly changing with the hackers that threaten this industry continually advancing their attack techniques.
-According to the Sophos 2022 Threat Report, ransomware threats, along with attacks on internet infrastructure and malware on mobile devices, continue to rise in the volume of attempted and successful attacks.
+The cybersecurity landscape constantly changes, with the hackers that threaten this industry continually advancing their attack techniques.
+According to the Sophos 2022 Threat Report, ransomware threats, attacks on internet infrastructure, and malware on mobile devices continue to rise in the volume of attempted and successful attacks.

 Cybercrime is a prevalent threat to businesses of all sizes, from small start-ups to large public corporations.
 Every company faces the same risk, and modern-day hackers are not only equipped to freeze business operations but also equipped to make them permanently obsolete.